anil-writes/Hostinger-Guides/README.md

 > **🛡️ Why Trust This Guide?**
 >
 > Unlike generic coupon sites, we manually test these Hostinger promo codes every week.
-As of May 2026, all links are verified to auto-apply the maximum possible discount at checkout through the offer link on the page.
+As of June 2026, all links are verified to auto-apply the maximum possible discount at checkout through the offer link on the page.
 No fake codes, no expired offers.

 ---

-## Hostinger Coupon Codes for May 2026
+## Hostinger Coupon Codes for June 2026

 This section lists the latest Hostinger discount codes, deals, and promotional offers in 2026 for all the pricing plans.
 Where the long-term plans, like 12–48 months, have more discounts and benefits.
 Check out the ongoing Hostinger discount coupons and deals listed below.